instnt-inc/instnt-ios-sdk/README.md

 ```

-4. In the Instnt iOS SDK we provide another fucntionality of selfie scan/capture.
+4. In the Instnt iOS SDK, we provide another functionality for selfie scan/capture.
 It is similar to the document scan and upload process.
 Pass the `UIViewController` as the argument.

 ```swift
 Instnt.shared.scanSelfie(from: self)